ElvisNjogu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds execute permission to the owner, the group owner and other users, to the file hello
+Script that sets the permission to the file hello as other users